Wildlife struggle to survive in the city

 Groups such as Project Coyote and the Bay Area Puma Project strive to reduce human-wildlife confrontations.

 “For a lot of people, the first time they encounter a wild animal is in an urban area.
-Their first response is fear,” said Camila Fox, executive director of Project Coyote.
+Their first response is fear,” said Camilla Fox, executive director of Project Coyote.

 But coyote and mountain lion attacks on humans are rare, according to Peter Tira, California Department of Fish and Wildlife spokesperson.